Epistemic Selection of Costly Alternatives: The Case of Participatory Budgeting: Introduction

+Still, the overall picture pained by our analysis is largely negative, demonstrating that it is difficult to design voting rules for PB with good epistemic performance, certainly if this requirement comes on top of other, particularly common normative, requirements.
+Identifying conditions under which more positive results can be achieved---and ideally conditions that can be satisfied for specific application scenarios where the epistemic perspective is most relevant---therefore presents itself as an important challenge for future work in the field.

-The study of PB rules is part of social choice theory, which more generally deals with the design and analysis of voting rules for different kinds of scenarios.
-As for every scenario many different rules can be---and have been---devised, it can be hard for the decision maker to select the rule to be used.
+\paragraph{Related work.} The study of PB rules is part of social choice theory, which more generally deals with the design and analysis of voting rules for different kinds of scenarios.
+Given that for every application domain many different rules can be---and have been---devised, it can be hard for the decision maker to select the rule to be used.
 To assist in this choice, two main approaches have been developed.
-The first one, the \emph{axiomatic approach} \citep{Arro51, Thom01}, tries to identify voting rules that satisfy certain normative requirements.
-The second one, the \emph{epistemic approach} \citep{ElSl16, Piva19}, seeks out rules that can recover a ground truth, assuming that the votes are noisy estimates of that ground truth.
+The first one, the \emph{normative} or \emph{axiomatic approach} \citep{Arro51, Thom01}, tries to identify voting rules that satisfy certain normative requirements.
+The second one, the \emph{epistemic approach} \citep{ElSl16, Piva19}, seeks out rules that can recover a ground truth, assuming that the votes received are noisy estimates of that ground truth.
 It is the latter approach we follow here.

 Formal work on PB to date instead has followed the axiomatic approach, with a special focus on fairness \citep{ALT18, PPS21, HKPP21, LMR21, LCG22, BFLMP23}, incentive compatibility \citep{FGM16, FPPV21, GKSA19, REH21}, and monotonicity requirements \citep{TaFa19, BBS20, REH20}.
 We refer the reader to the survey by \citet{ReMa23} for more details.